Paleo in a Nutshell

 - Paleo is also known as the Caveman Diet because it is based on foods available to our Paleolithic ancestors.

-- Paleo focuses on foods that reduce inflammation.
-This helps in lowering the risk of chronic diseases, such as heart disease, cancer and arthritis.
+- Eating a Paleo Diet reduces the risk of disease since its main focus is eliminating foods that can potentially harm your health.
+Paleo focuses on foods that reduce inflammation, which helps in lowering the risk of chronic diseases, such as heart disease, cancer, and arthritis.

 - Paleo increases insulin sensitivity, which makes it a good choice for people struggling to avoid diabetes.